Blitz 80 Lecture Series

-The Morning after the Night Before: Emma Duffin’s tour of Blitzed Belfast April 1941 by Trevor Parkhill
+Lecture 2: The Morning after the Night Before: Emma Duffin’s tour of Blitzed Belfast April 1941

 Emma Duffin had served in Egypt and France as a Voluntary Aid Detachment (VAD) nurse in the First World War, during which she kept an extensive diary.
 She was recruited as VAD Commandant at Stranmillis Military Hospital in the Second World War.
 She was scheduled to deliver a talk in the Oldpark area on 16th April 1941.
 Having survived the Easter Tuesday night bombardment and not receiving news that her talk was cancelled, she intrepidly set off, on foot, through extensively damaged north Belfast.
 This appropriately illustrated talk is based on her measured yet strikingly descriptive diary entries.

 Trevor Parkhill MBE retired from NMNI/ Ulster Museum as Keeper of History in 2012, a post he held from 1995.
 Prior to that he worked in the field of archives, first with the Irish Manuscripts Commission, Dublin and then (1974-1995) in PRONI.
 His range of publications includes A Nurse in the Belfast Blitz, published (2016) by the NI War Memorial.